teegre/ylight-suite/README.md

 ## C. TODO

-YLIGHT: ability to send commands to more than one bulb at a time.
+[] YLIGHT: ability to send commands to more than one bulb at a time.

+[] YSUNLIGHT: Make color temperature configurable.

+[] YSUNLIGHT: Check if night_time value is valid.